 If you need to take out a business loan with a personal guarantee, there are a few steps you can take to reduce the impact it could have on your personal finances.
 For example:

 - Negotiate a cap.
 It might be possible to negotiate a cap on the amount of debt you’re liable to repay under a personal guarantee.

 - Consider personal guarantee insurance.
 Although this involves an additional cost, taking out personal guarantee insurance can help protect you from a large proportion of your liability.
 If you’re called on to pay the loan, the insurance policy will then pay out – typically, policies can cover up to 80% of the debt.

 Pros and cons of a loan with a personal guarantee

 - Increases chances of approval.
-A personal guarantee takes some of the risk off your lender’s shoulders, making them more willing to work with your business.
+A personal guarantee removes some of the risk for the lender, which could make them more willing to offer you a business loan.

 What if I don’t have a lot of personal assets?

-Since a personal guarantee doesn’t require any fixed assets – like your apartment or family heirlooms – you don’t necessarily need to have any to personally guarantee a loan.
-However, you typically need to have some sort of funds to show you’ll be able to pay off the loan.
+Since a personal guarantee doesn’t require you to use any assets, such as property, you don’t necessarily need to have any to personally guarantee a loan.
+However, you typically need to have some sort of funds to show you can pay off the loan.
 You’ll also need to meet certain credit score criteria to get approved for a personal guarantee.
 In some cases, you might be required to submit a list of all your assets and liabilities during the application process – even if it isn’t much.